 Sources and Notes

-This article is based first on workingstudentjobs.de database records for active, published, English-speaking, German-not-required working student jobs on May 17, 2026.
+This article is based first on workingstudentjobs.de database records for 14,218 active, published working student jobs on June 5, 2026.

 External context was checked against official or primary sources where possible: